 How Do I Sign Up?

+Please note that for now, at least, enrollment is closed in all classes.
 For the free Intro To Looping short class, sign up at http://eepurl.com/i35eT.
 For full courses, registration is handled in my Etsy shop.
 To purchase space in New Age Looping Basics eCourse, go to this link.
 To register for Cross-Knit Looping go here.
 For Freeform Looping go to this link.
 After reading the particulars for each course, click the large green button that says “Add to Cart” (if you’re reading on a smartphone or tablet, you may need to scroll right to see the green button).
 If you don’t already have a free Etsy account, it only takes a minute to set one up.
 You can pay for the class with PayPal or with a credit card (need step-by-step instructions on how to place an order?)
 After you click the “Submit Order” button, you’ll see a confirmation that your order is complete.
 Your PDF handouts will be available right away as an Etsy digital download.
 And once I receive your order, you’ll receive an email with your username and a password to get you into the course site so you can start learning.

 I hope to see you in an eCourse soon!